==================

 5. Paynes Prairie Preserve State Park

-Today, the state park encompasses almost all of the 16,000 acres of wet prairie and basin marsh.
-Additionally, it also includes Flatwoods, hardwood hammocks, swamps, lakes, and streams.
+Today, the state park encompasses almost all 16,000 acres of wet prairie and basin marsh.
+It also includes Flatwoods, hardwood hammocks, swamps, lakes, and streams.
 You can enter from Savannah Blvd., which has a visiting center.

-From there, you can pick up a map to check for recent sightings.
+You can pick up a map from there to check for recent sightings.
 The famous LaChua Trail features sinter sparrow habitat, winter waterfowl, hawks, and access to prairie wetland.
-While the Bolen Bluff is about 2.6 miles long and travels through hardwood forest and shady mesic hammocks.
+The Bolen Bluff is about 2.6 miles long and travels through hardwood forests and shady mesic hammocks.

 Significant Birds